brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 11 bht.md

 # Ephesians 6:11 Commentary Help Text

 ## BHT:
-Believers are encouraged to put on the complete suit of armor that God has provided to stand against and overcome Satan's tactics.
-This armor, which is furnished by God, is not to be taken lightly and must be worn in its entirety.
-As believers face their crafty foe, they can confidently engage in the spiritual battle, confounding his schemes and emerging as more than conquerors.
-It is crucial to put on the full armor of God due to the strength and subtlety of our adversaries, especially during challenging times.
+Put on the complete armour of God, which God himself has provided for us and furnishes us with, in order to stand against our crafty and strong adversary.
+It is a full suit of armour that we need, not just a piece or two.
+The repeated call to put it on reminds us of the strength and subtlety of our adversaries and the challenge that lies ahead.
+With the whole armour of God, we not only stand our ground, but also confound our enemies' schemes and overcome them through the strength and love of Christ.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: